kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Borey Ka](../../content/images/fake-accounts/borey-ka.png)](https://x.com/borey_ka)

-- I actually find this sort of interaction with them funny and think these people would be quite cool if they weren't so evil and self-destructive.
+- I actually find this sort of interaction with them funny and I think these people would be quite cool if they weren't so evil and self-destructive.

 ## Euphoria

-- Throughout the month I remain in a state of intense euphoria.
+- Throughout the month I remain in a state of intense euphoria, and this includes sexual arousal.
 - I had fallen in love, harder than ever before, and I felt that I was loved back.
 - It was heavenly.